 Amelia Clapham

 Amelia set up Ace Music Therapy in 2017 as she has a passion for creating new music therapy posts and advocating music therapy.
-She has appeared on BBC Radio Essex three times.
+She has had numerous radio features including BBC Radio Essex and Chelmsford Community Radio.
+Amelia is passionate about transforming the lives of her local community and focuses on supporting those in Chelmsford and is always on the search for funding to be able to run free groups.

 Annabel Green